 This disconnection from Nature leads to a utilitarian relationship: Nature is reduced to instrumental resources for human needs and wants, causing not only spiritual alienation, but is the root cause for many unsustainability behaviors.

-What consequences do you see from having a utilitarian relationship with Nature?
+What impacts do you see from having a utilitarian relationship with Nature?

-Here is a thought to ponder: The artificial separation of the individual from the ecosystem has been found as causing not only spiritual alienation but is the root cause for many unsustainability behaviors.
 When we understand something, we start caring for it.
+Understanding that we are one with Nature, a species within species, is a profound experience that can shape behaviors leading to a more harmonic relationship with the self, with each other and with all beings.

-Understanding that we are one with Nature is a sensorial, intuitive experience.
-It is not something to be learned, but rather something that we allow to occur, and which makes us remember the sense of oneness we have always known but had forgotten.
+You seem to have experienced it: a sensorial, intuitive understanding.
+It is not something to be learned, but rather an experience that we allow to happen, and which makes us remember something we have always known but had forgotten.